bcgov/design-research-guide/docs/planning-research/pia.md

 A [Privacy Impact Assessment](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/privacy/privacy-impact-assessments) (PIA) is a process used to evaluate and manage privacy impacts, and to ensure compliance with privacy protection rules and responsibilities.

-You must complete a PIA for user research if
+You must complete a PIA for design research if
-- Your ministry doesn't already have a PIA for user research
+- Your ministry doesn't already have a PIA for design research
-- Your initiative hasn't included user research in their PIA
+- Your initiative hasn't included design research in their PIA

 You may need to complete a PIA for remote research software.

-Work is being done to create a corporate PIA for user research.
+Work is being done to create a corporate PIA for design research.